-Length of Recess 45 minutes or less 46 minutes or more Amount of Compensation None All time over 46 minutes (in 6 minute increments).
+Length of Recess Amount of Compensation

+45 minutes or less None

+46 minutes or more All time over 46 minutes (in 6

+minute increments).

-Note: An employee shall not receive court on-call overtime compensation and hour-forhour overtime compensation for the same time period.
+Note: An employee shall not receive court on-call overtime compensation and hour-for-hour overtime compensation for the same time period.